cornelius-agrippa/tmbox-downloader/README.md

 #### What is it

-A web-crawler/downloader for tmbox.net.
-It allows you to bulk download every song published by a user.
+A tmbox web-crawler/downloader that allows you to bulk download every song published by a user on tmbox.net.

 #### Requirements